Teoscar Hernández Player Props: Mariners vs. Rockies

 Teoscar Hernández At The Plate

-- Hernandez will look to extend his four-game hitting streak.
-He's batting .273 with one homer during his last games.
+- Hernandez will look to extend his five-game hitting streak.
+He's batting .348 with one homer during his last games.

-- Hernandez has driven in a run in four games this season (30.8%), including two games with multiple runs batted in.
+- In four games this season (28.6%), Hernandez has picked up an RBI, including two games with multiple runs batted in.

-- In three of 13 games this season, he has scored, including multiple runs once.
+- He has scored at least once four times this year (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.